Reviews of silent film releases on home video. Copyright © 1999-2024 by Carl Bennett and the Silent Era Company. All Rights Reserved. |

 Ratings (1-10): video: 8 / audio: 9 / additional content: 9 / overall: 8.

 This dual-format Blu-ray Disc / DVD edition of the last of the twelve Chaplin Mutual contract films features a new high-definition pillarboxed video transfer from 35mm archival materials, including additional footage and quality improvements from film materials which have surfaced since David Shepard’s earlier home video editions.
-The edition has been a cooperative project of Cineteca de Bologna, Film Preservation Associates and Lobster Films in cooperation with Association Chaplin.
+The edition has been a cooperative project of Cineteca de Bologna, Film Preservation Associates and Lobster Films, Paris, in cooperation with Association Chaplin.

 The running times are slightly longer here than in previous home video editions.
 We hope that apart from a different video transfer frame rate this also means that additional footage will be seen that has not been part of previous editions.